Flea and Tick Prevention with our Council Bluffs and Glenwood Veterinarians

 How Your Veterinarian Can Help

 Taking factors such as overall health, age, weight and lifestyle, your veterinarian will help determine the best course of treatment.
-If you would like to know more, contact The Animal Clinic of Council Bluffs at (712) 323-0598.
-The clinic offers comprehensive, friendly and experienced care for all stages of your pet's life.
+If you would like to know more, contact The Animal Clinic of Council Bluffs at (712) 323-0598 or Glenwood Veterinary Clinic at (712) 527-9454.
+Both veterinary clinics offer comprehensive, friendly and experienced care for all stages of your pet's life.
 Call and schedule a visit today.